What is GSRP?

 (Insert information about enrollment)

-All children need to be age eligible (4 years old on or before November 1, 2014) to qualify.
+All children need to be age eligible (4 years old by September 1st) to qualify.

 The program is free and income level will be the primary factor needed for determining eligibility and prioritization for enrollment of children who live in families at or below 250% Federal Poverty Level.